Integral points on algebraic subvarieties of period domains: from number fields to finitely generated fields: Introduction

-In other words, for varieties admitting a quasi-finite period map, finiteness of $\mathscr{O}_{K,S}$-points (where $K$ ranges over all number fields and $S$ ranges over all finite collections of finite places of $K$) implies finiteness of $A$-points for all finitely-generated rings $A$, and a similar statement (which requires substantially deeper input) holds for non-Zariski-density of rational points.
+In other words, for varieties admitting a quasi-finite period map, finiteness of $\mathscr{O}_{K,S}$-points (where $K$ ranges over all number fields and $S$ ranges over all finite collections of finite places of $K$) implies finiteness of $A$-points for all $\mathbb{Z}$-finitely generated integral domains $A$ of characteristic zero, and a similar statement (which requires substantially deeper input) holds for non-Zariski-density of rational points.
 Both the finiteness and non-density results require input from Hodge theory.
+Arguably, the novel technical result in our proof of Theorem \ref{thm:main-theorem-intro} is Theorem \ref{thm:criterion_nd}.

 We proceed to give various applications of these results, by applying them to various moduli spaces/stacks.
-For example,
+For example, our first result extends Lawrence-Sawin's finiteness result for smooth hypersurfaces in an abelian variety from number fields \cite{LS} to finitely generated fields of characteristic zero.